Problem solving strategies

 Limited number of concepts being tested

 There are only so many concepts in the syllabus.
 It is useful to cycle through the concepts, formulas, or theorems and see which one could be applied in this problem.
-It is more efficient to remember the problems that can be solved by each approach, rather than the approach to a specific problem.
+It is more efficient to remember the problems that can be solved by each concept or approach, rather than the solution to a specific problem.

 As many equations as there are unknowns